Alexyo21/Polari3DS/README.md

 https://discord.gg/3dq8d2nb

 ## next update
-next build probably will better fix volume software control.
+next build probably will better fix volume software control, add twl redirection for broken nand, cudtom cid patch for process9(help me😰)

 the release build are not synced with the latest commit so if you want to see the latest changes you know how to do it